dakami/autoclave/README.md

 # AutoClave

 # TL;DR

-If you allow QEMU to set itself up, it really doesn't require much from the kernel.
-So use seccomp-bpf to limit a full empowered VM -- that can execute Linux, Windows, and probably OSX, along with whatever container you like -- to a handful of syscalls and memory maps.
+No more "sandboxes" that don't work in practice.
+Devs need root, Ops needs speed, Security needs well defined interfaces and known good state.

+Basically, seccomp-bpf on QEMU *after process start* but *before attacker interaction* can deliver, because after setup, the userspace-focused QEMU requires really not much from the kernel, in order to run not just Linux (or its containers), but Windows and probably OSX as well.

+All the compat, handful of syscalls, couple of memory maps and open files.

 Also if you do some clever things with memory management you can boot an arbitrarily complex environment *subsecond*, with memory deduplication *in a safe context*